 Where are the best ski resorts to spend Christmas?
 With a guaranteed white Christmas, skiing is magical during the festive period.
-Spend all day in the snow before cosying up by a blazing fire with a glass of red or a hot chocolate.
+You can spend all day in the snow before cosying up by a blazing fire with a glass of red or hot chocolate.
 These ski resorts have twinkling trees, children can meet Santa and you can sing-along at après in town or in church.
 Whether it’s the least crowded ski resorts at Christmas or lively festive fun, we have the best destinations.
 Here are the best ski resorts for Christmas.

 One of the best child-friendly ski resorts, Les Gets pulls out all the stops at Christmas.
 Turning into a snowy winter wonderland, it’s one of the best ski resorts for Christmas.
 Children love the guided tours of the enchanted forest where Father Christmas lives with his elves.
 Here he tells magical stories and children can join in elf workshops that include face painting and chocolate making.

 Father Christmas is often spotted skiing around the village, so children should always be on the lookout.
 On Christmas Eve in Les Gets there is a torchlit ski descent with fireworks that is a great spectacle for the whole family.
 As you walk around town, see how many intricately carved ice sculptures you can spot – another highlight for the kids.

 Lit up like a nativity play, Zell am See is alive with Christmas festivity.
 Running from the end of November, the Zell am See Christmas market is laden with woodwork made by local craftsmen, baked Austrian sweets and plenty of Glühwein.
 Surrounded by towering mountains, you can burn off the mince pies skiing the 138km of slopes, Nordic skiing or ice skating.
 Parents can leave the oven gloves at home and relish a stress-free Christmas meal at one of the fabulous restaurants.